Tourists run amid bangs at airport in Mexico's Cancun resort

 The Guard said there was no evidence of any gunshots having been fired, and said the bangs may have occurred after someone knocked over three free-standing vertical display stands in the terminal.

+Later, the airport said in a statement that “the alarm situation was caused by three signboards that fell after being inadvertently pushed over, creating a noise that caused a rushed exit by airport users.”

-But the nervousness also reflects the wave of violence and deaths that have blotted Cancun’s reputation as a laid-back get-away.
+The nervousness reflects the wave of violence and deaths that have blotted Cancun’s reputation as a laid-back get-away.

 Last week, authorities found four bodies dumped in undergrowth in Cancun, and said they were part of a total of 13 murders committed by the Jalisco cartel in the resort since September.
 Most of the bodies were found in vacant lots or houses.